yosebyte/nodepass/docs/en/usage.md

 #### Parameters

 - `tunnel_addr`: Address for the TCP tunnel endpoint (control channel) that clients will connect to (e.g., 10.1.0.1:10101)
-- `target_addr`: Address where the server listens for incoming connections (TCP and UDP) that will be tunneled to clients (e.g., 10.1.0.1:8080)
+- `target_addr`: The destination address for business data with bidirectional flow support (e.g., 10.1.0.1:8080)
 - `log`: Log level (debug, info, warn, error, fatal)
 - `tls`: TLS encryption mode for the target data channel (0, 1, 2)
   - `0`: No TLS encryption (plain TCP/UDP)